Sustainability @ WMSC

 Dining

-The WMSC dining hall holds a Green Restaurant Association certification, which recognizes our focus on sustainable practices.
-These include using compostable takeaway containers and utensils, using reusable table settings in the dining hall, and going completely vegetarian 2-3 days per week.
-Our EcoVim system also converts almost all of our food waste–including even bones and meat–to compost, which helps keep our plants healthy and reduces their need for supplemental water.
+The WMSC dining hall focuses on sustainable practices.
+These include sourcing produce within a 150-mile radius, purchasing sustainably-raised meat proteins that include wild game, using compostable takeaway containers and utensils, using reusable table settings in the dining hall, and regularly serving vegetarian options.
+Our food dehydration system also converts almost all of our food waste–including meat and small bones–to compost, which helps keep our plants healthy and reduces their need for supplemental water.

 Vehicle Fleet